ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 - Bursts crossing the antimeridian are not supported

 When selecting input bursts that span across sub-swaths in the same relative path, you must also take care not to leave gaps.
-The bursts in neighboring swaths can only be offset along the path by one burst.
+The bursts in neighboring sub-swaths can only be offset along the path by one burst.

 For example, the grouping of bursts shown in the image on the left in Figure 4 can be submitted for processing, while the grouping in the image on the right would not be valid.